Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from

-\textit{\textbf{The use of neurogenetic tools:}} Recently developed G-protein-coupled receptor activation-based (GRAB) sensors for neuromodulators such as DA and NA have overcome the limitations of pharmacological manipulations \citep{feng_genetically_2019, sun_next-generation_2020}.
-While these sensors significantly advanced the ability to detect and measure the actions of neuromodulators in real-time \citep{doya_serotonergic_2021}, there are still fundamental limitations to their use in the spatial and the temporal resolutions.
-Similarly, various transgenic animal models (e.g., Cre-driver lines) offer powerful tools for targeting specific neuronal populations.
-However, this approach has several limitations that can affect the interpretation and reliability of experimental results such as the off-target expression of the marker genes in unintended cell types or brain regions.
-For instance, in some transgenic mouse lines, the Cre protein expression, which is supposed to target only 5-HT-producing neurons, is not restricted to serotonergic neurons, leading to recombination in non-serotonergic neurons which may confound interpretations of 5-HT-related functions \citep{ren_anatomically_2018}. \\
+\textit{\textbf{Neurogenetic tools:}} G-protein-coupled receptor activation-based (GRAB) sensors for neuromodulators such as DA and NA have overcome the limitations of pharmacological manipulations \citep{feng_genetically_2019, sun_next-generation_2020}.
+Although they have advanced real-time detection and measurement of neuromodulator actions \citep{doya_serotonergic_2021}, their use is still limited due to insufficient spatial and temporal resolutions.
+Similarly, transgenic animal models (e.g., Cre-driver lines) offer powerful tools for targeting specific neuronal populations.
+However, off-target expression of marker genes in unintended cell types or brain regions can affect the reliability and interpretation of experimental results.
+In \citep{ren_anatomically_2018}, for some transgenic mouse lines, Cre protein expression, which is supposed to target only 5-HT-producing neurons, is not restricted to these neurons and leads to recombination in non-5-HT neurons, potentially confounding the identification and interpretation of 5-HT-related functions.

-\textit{\textbf{Manipulation of neuromodulators in the brain:}} Given the diverse and neuron-type specific connections to and from neuromodulator-releasing cells \citep{watabe-uchida_whole-brain_2012}, it is important to examine the physiological and behavioral effects of manipulating neuromodulatory systems in projection- and neuron-type specific manners.
-However, there are a few technical challenges to consider: \begin{itemize} \item \textit{Measurement:} Quantifying neuromodulator levels and their receptor activities in specific brain regions is technically challenging due to their low concentrations and the rapid release and uptake. \item \textit{Selective manipulation:} Developing tools to selectively manipulate specific neuromodulatory pathways without affecting others is difficult, given the extensive and overlapping projection patterns of neuromodulatory systems. \item \textit{Temporal dynamics:} Neuromodulator effects can vary over different time scales, from rapid changes in neuronal excitability to long-term alterations in gene expression.
-Capturing these dynamics requires sophisticated experimental designs and analytical methods. \end{itemize}
+\textit{\textbf{Precise targeting of neuromodulators:}} Given the diverse connections to and from neuromodulator-releasing cells \citep{watabe-uchida_whole-brain_2012}, it is crucial to examine the physiological and behavioral effects of neuromodulation in a projection- and neuron-type-specific manner.
+However, several issues must be addressed: \textbf{(i)} Quantifying neuromodulator levels and their receptor activities in some brain regions is challenging given their low concentrations and rapid release and uptake. \textbf{(ii)} Selectively manipulating neuromodulatory pathways is difficult due to the extensive and overlapping projection patterns of neuromodulatory systems. \textbf{(iii)} Capturing and delineating neuromodulatory dynamics and effects across timescales, ranging from rapid changes in neuronal excitability to long-term alterations in gene expression, requires sophisticated experimental designs and analytical methods.